 3] Mozilla Firefox

-In Firefox browser, type the following in the address bar and hit Enter:
+In the Firefox browser, type the following in the address bar and hit Enter:

 Scroll down and click the Network Proxy Settings button to see them.